TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         to the hypervisor.
 This is primarily designed to be used for debugging and should not be used beyond that. important: this replaces *all* of the options listed, so you need to include those from the default list that you want to keep.
+NOTE: setting this also overrides any SPICE options you might have set.

         type: string (space-separated options for qemu)
         vmtype: KVM